Takashi Sorimachi: Career

-In November 2023, Takashi Sorimachi co-starred along with his wife Nanako Matsushima in a commercial for skincare and makeup label Shiseido and again in 2025 he co-starred again with his wife Nanako Matsushima for the new Shiseido commercial.
-The new Shiseido commercial marked the couple's first screen shared in 25 years following their appearance in GTO, and the first time the couple co-starred together following their marriage in 2001.
-The couple also appeared together for the first time in over two decades in GTO Revival, a 2024 special episode revival of 1998's TV Series.
+In November 2023, Takashi Sorimachi co-starred along with his wife Nanako Matsushima in a commercial for skincare and makeup label Shiseido, marking it the couple's first screen shared in 25 years following their appearance in GTO, and the first time the couple co-starred together following their marriage in 2001.
+They appeared together again for a new Shiseido commercial in 2025.
+The couple also reprised their roles in GTO Revival, a 2024 special episode revival of 1998's TV Series.

+In June 2026, it was announced through the official X account of GTO Revival, now renamed to GTO2026summer, that Sorimachi is to reprise his role again for a new GTO Revival series set to release on July 20, 2026.

 Personal life

 On February 21, 2001, he married actress Nanako Matsushima, who he co-starred with in GTO.

 On May 31, 2004, his wife gave birth to a baby girl.
 The couple had a second daughter on November 30, 2007.